AmirJamshidiBandari/MIPS32_Summary/Diagram/DIAGRAM_EXPLANATION.md

 ```

 The memory control unit selects whether the memory operation targets normal RAM or one of the memory-mapped I/O regions.
 This allows the CPU to communicate with FPGA I/O using normal load and store instructions.

+HI/LO register stores the result of divider or multiplier, which is used to write into main CPU register.

 ## WB Stage: Register Writeback